Fleet Replacement Squadron

-A Fleet Replacement Squadron (FRS), is a unit of the United States Navy or Marine Corps that trains Naval Aviators, Naval Flight Officers (NFOs) and enlisted Naval Aircrewmen on the specific front-line aircraft they have been assigned to fly.
+A Fleet Replacement Squadron (FRS) is a unit of the United States Navy or Marine Corps that trains Naval Aviators, Naval Flight Officers (NFOs), enlisted Naval Aircrewmen and maintenance personnel on the specific front-line aircraft they have been assigned to fly or maintain.
 Students, referred to as Replacement Pilots, Replacement Flight Officers or Replacement Aircrew are either newly winged aviators (Category I), aviators transitioning from one type aircraft to another (Category II), or aviators returning to the cockpit after a period of non-flying (Category III).
 After completing the training regimen, graduates are assigned to fleet squadrons.
-Additionally, FRSs are responsible for training aircraft mechanics, providing replacement aircraft for fleet squadron attrition, and standardizing maintenance and aircraft operations.
+Additionally, FRSs are responsible for providing replacement aircraft for fleet squadron attrition, and for standardizing maintenance and aircraft operations.